 What Is Flaxseed?

 Flaxseeds are the seeds of the Flax plant, which has been farmed for human consumption for as long as five thousand years.

-Typically, the only ingredients to provide significant levels of these fatty acids are fish or meat ingredients, but Flaxseeds are probably the best plant-based source that is readily available and cost-effective.
+Typically, the only ingredients to provide significant levels of these fatty acids are fish or meat ingredients.
+But Flaxseeds are probably the best plant-based source that is readily available and cost-effective.

-If you want more information on the use of Flaxseed in dog food and its advantages, be sure to check out our article Flaxseed In Dog Food.
+If you want more information on the use of Flaxseed in dog food and its advantages, be sure to check out our article, Flaxseed In Dog Food.

 Why Might Some Dogs Need To Avoid Flaxseed?

 Just like all ingredients and foods, sometimes they don’t react well with certain individuals.
 This intolerance is the case with some dogs and Flaxseeds.

 They can cause adverse effects such as an upset stomach, diarrhea, or even noticeable differences in the condition of a dog’s skin or coat.